Note: the Solar Cross-Quarter connects to the magical 8.8. Time Gate

-The August Cross-Quarter or Lammas, also known as Lughnassadh: (pronounced Loo-nuh-suh) meaning harvest and victory is usually celebrated on August 1 or 2 but the actual zodiacal cross-quarter is August 7 when the Sun reaches 15 Leo.
+The August Cross-Quarter or Lammas, also known as Lughnassadh: (pronounced Loo-nuh-suh) meaning harvest and victory is usually celebrated on August 1 or 2 but the actual zodiacal cross-quarter is August 6 or 7 when the Sun reaches 15 Leo.

 The August Cross-Quarter marks the half-way point between the June Solstice and the September Equinox.
-In ancient times, the Cross-Quarter dates between the Equinoxes and Solstices were celebrated as the “in-between time” or the mid-point between two seasons.
+In ancient times, the Cross-Quarter dates between the Equinoxes and Solstices were celebrated as an “in-between time” or the mid-point between two seasons.
 This was a time for gaining insight and/or inspiration “in-between” realities.
 Said another way this is excellent time for divination, meditation, journeying and connecting with other forms of guidance.

-The Eye of the Lion
+STAR LORE – The Eye of the Lion

 Currently the August Cross-Quarter is located within about 3 degrees of the fixed star Alterf (18 Leo 07) in the constellation of the Lion.
-The exactly Sun passes this star on August 10.
+The Sun passes this star exactly on August 10.

 Alterf is from the Arabic word At-Tarf or “the glance” of the Lion’s eye, although on modern maps the star lies in the open mouth of the lion.
 This is where Ptolemy located it suggesting there may have been another star originally associated with the name.